antfu-collective/vitesse-webext/README.md

 Then **load extension in browser with the `extension/` folder**.

-For firefox extension developers, just load `extension/` folder to browser, contentScript hmr not work as Chromium based browser.

-As alternative, you can run firefox with command:
+For Firefox developers, you can run the following command instead:

 ```bash
 pnpm start:firefox